WGU Career & Professional Development

 Teachers College Students - For resume resources to apply for a teaching position, visit our Teaching Resources page.
 To build your field experience resume, view the FE resume webinar or visit the Field Experience Resource page.

-You must download and save the resume sample to your computer for editing.
+Please note that you must be logged in to WGU to access the links below.
+Download and save the resume sample to your computer for editing.

 - How to Build a Strong Professional Profile